Improving mental health urgent and emergency care services

 Do you need help with your mental health?

-If you are feeling at 'breaking point' and need help with your mental health, there's lots of ways you can get support.
+Feeling unable to cope and need help with your mental health?
+There's lots of ways you can get support.
 Find out about how to get help with your mental health in Sussex.